The sun’s shining, the grass is slowly turning green instead of brown, but somewhere in Austria they are still skiing…

 Over tothe province of Salzburg and their own high-level non-glacier resort of Obertauern.
 Located at an altitude of 1750m they are planning to stay open through to May 01.

 More about Obertauern skiing

-above Kaprun stay open well into the spring, given good snow conditions.
-The official end of the winter is April 08, but the lift passes then move into a spring period which lasts from April into July and finally changes into a summer mode where skiing is closed until the beginning of December.
+The glaciers above Kaprun stay open well into the spring, given good snow conditions.
+The official end of the winter is April 28, but the lift passes then move into a spring period which lasts until May 05 and finally changes into a summer mode where skiing is closed until the beginning of December.

 More about Kaprun skiing